Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 After the junction, the trail follows open areas and eventually it passes a lot of livestock, constantly accompanied by the picturesque 3000-meter peaks on your left side.

-Keep following this trail (there is a path to the right a bit down the road – don’t follow it) until it descends towards a farmhouse and you get to a junction where you get on to a wide dirt road.
+Keep following this trail (there is a path to the right a bit down the road – don’t follow it) until it descends towards a farmhouse and you get to a junction where you get onto a wide dirt road.

 Take the left here and keep going – the farmhouse will stay on your left as the road continues past it towards the right – until you get to Refugio de Poqueira.